storyblok/storyblok-js-client/README.md

 }
 ```

-You don't need to parse the response.
+You don't need to parse the error from the client's side.

 ### BREAKING CHANGES - FROM VERSION 5